From an all-round striker to a labor role model! How Chandler Parsons Became a Pay Thief – NBA – Basketball

 Ultimately, Parsons was selected by the Rockets with the 38th overall pick in the 2011 second round.

 As a digression here, I used to have a draft bias, that is, players with these three characteristics usually have a harder time developing in the draft.
 First, white people; second, the height is between one or two or three or four; third, in college, he is an absolute ball-handling player.
-And Parsons accounted for two of them, but he completely slapped me, who was not optimistic about him, with his ball intelligence.
+And Parsons accounted for two of them, but he completely slapped me, who was not optimistic regarding him, with his ball intelligence.

 “I always thought I was going to be drafted by Boston.”